agrbin/snapscale-article/README.md

 The images without visible weight measurement are discarded.
 All other images are labeled and split into training/test/validation with 70/10/20 ratios.

-Having only good images in the dataset, to evaluate the algorithm I defined the accuracy metric as follows:
+Having only valid images in the dataset, I defined `accuracy` to be my main metric:

 - **accuracy**: percentage of images in which all digits are correctly identified

 If an image that shows `78.2` gets recognized as `78.3`, the accuracy is not satifsfied.

-## Image recognition implementation details
+## Image recognition

 In this moment, ~2 months in the project I had an application that works, with 1-2 requests per day and I was ready to implement the digit recognition submodule.
 I expected that I will find something that works out of the box, and that most of engineering will be just plugging it in and evaluating accuracy.
 I didn't expect that I'll be trainig new models.

-### Related work
+### Existing work

 Classical computer vision techniques on GitHub: